Patient education: Shortness of breath (dyspnea) (Beyond the Basics)

 Acute shortness of breath — Acute shortness of breath usually happens along with other symptoms.
 The most common causes of acute shortness of breath include:

 ●Respiratory tract infections, such as pneumonia.
 These infections usually cause other symptoms, such as fever, cough, or coughing up sputum or mucus.
 (See "Patient education: Pneumonia in adults (Beyond the Basics)".)

 ●A severe allergic reaction (anaphylaxis), which usually also causes itching, swelling, a rash, or other symptoms.
 (See "Patient education: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)

 ●Asthma, which often causes wheezing.
 (See "Patient education: Asthma treatment in adolescents and adults (Beyond the Basics)" and "Patient education: Asthma treatment in children (Beyond the Basics)".)

 ●A blockage in the respiratory tract, which could happen after accidentally inhaling a foreign object, such as a peanut or partially chewed meat.

 ●A collapsed lung (pneumothorax).
 (See "Primary spontaneous pneumothorax in adults".)

 ●Pregnancy changes a woman's circulatory and respiratory systems, even before the woman is visibly pregnant.
 This type of shortness of breath is a normal change that happens during pregnancy.
-(See "Dyspnea during pregnancy".)
+(See "Physiologic respiratory changes and dyspnea during pregnancy".)